rudidude86/gura-lang.github.io/documents/Syntax.md

 which contains a line-feed character at the beginning.
-If you want to eliminate the first line-feed, you need to begin the string body right after the starting quotations or put a back slash at the position followed by a line feed since a back slash placed at end of a line results in an elimination of the following line feed.
+If you want to eliminate the first line-feed, you need to begin the string body right after the starting quotations or put a back slash at that position followed by a line feed since a back slash placed at end of a line results in an elimination of the tailing line feed.

     '''ABCD
     EFGH